huzhe01/content_recommend/README.md

 3. Notes fun/notable aspects of the discussion
 4. Grades each commenter (A+ to F) based on how their comments aged

-Grades are parsed and aggregated so you can track which HN accounts have the best prediction track records over time.
+Grades are parsed and aggregated in the Hall of Fame so we can track which HN accounts have the best prediction track records over time.

+## License

+MIT